Purdue-CS193/homework-0-DavidChen-006/index.md

+## David Chen's First CS193 Homework

+- I spend lots of time on the homework
+- The instructors are cool
+- it's useful
+- icebreakers are fun

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.